pbatard/winpatch/README.md

 winpatch [-bhosw] FILE [HEXVAL HEXVAL [HEXVAL HEXVAL [...]]
 ```

-Where HEXVALs are paired values containing the hexadecimal data to
+Where `HEXVAL`s are paired values containing the hexadecimal data to search for,
-search for, followed by the data you want to replace it with.
+followed by the data you want to replace it with.

-HEXVAL can be of any size between 2 and 128 bytes.
-You can mix and
+`HEXVAL` can be of any size between 2 and 128 bytes.
+You can mix and match sizes,
-match sizes, as long the value sizes in each pair are the same.

-No specific alignment is required for the HEXVALs, meaning that
+as long the value sizes in each pair are the same.
+No specific alignment is required
-winpatch can match a word value starting at an odd address.
+for the `HEXVAL`s, meaning that winpatch can match a word value starting at an odd

-Values should be provided in big-endian mode i.e. in the same byte
+address.
+Values should be provided in big-endian mode i.e. in the same byte order as
-order as the one they appear with in the hex-dump of the file.
+the one they appear with in the hex-dump of the file.

-Unless you use option -w, winpatch will warn (once) if multiple
+Unless you use option `-w`, winpatch will warn (once) if multiple instances of a
-instances of a specific HEXVAL pair are patched.
+specific `HEXVAL` pair are patched.

-The exit code of winpatch is the number of qwords that were successfully patched (`0`
+The exit code of winpatch is the number of sections that were successfully patched
-if none) or a negative value on error.
+(`0` if none) or a negative value on error.

 Options
 -------